Our P.I. licence is available here.

 Inside Edition with quite a few exposés about televangelists–and their jets (we helped I. E.’s Lisa Guerrero obtain recent interviews with Kenneth Copeland in 2019, and again in 2020 helped her get a brief interview with Marcus Lamb), British Broadcasting Corporation, Canadian Broadcasting Corporation, “Russia 1” television—about religious charlatans there and here, The Wall Street Journal, USA Today, The Economist, London Independent, The Washington Post, The Los Angeles Times, and The Dallas Morning News (among many others).

 The foundation has regularly provided testimony and investigative reports to various state and federal agencies.

-Unfortunately for the public, many of the huge organizations Trinity investigates are legally disguised as churches.
-And even as the problem has increased, news media across the country have reduced their investigative budgets, allowing many of these abuses to continue unreported.
+Unfortunately for the public, many of the huge organizations Trinity investigates are legally disguised as churches—literally disguised, as in invisible funds, no accountability whatsoever.
+Churches (and $100M plus/year televangelist ministries) do not have to file the IRS 990 showing top salaries and where the money goes.
+To top things off, in 2009, the IRS suspended all investigations of churches for several years including the most egregious offenders—congressional legislation has not kept up with IRS organizational realities.
+And even as the problem has increased, news media across the country have reduced their investigative budgets, allowing most of these abuses to continue unreported.

 |Conflict of Interest Policy|